marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 ### Choosing the Wrong Software Provider

 Since high-quality vehicles are an absolutely crucial component of any vehicle sharing company, your software needs to be high quality, too.
 Offering an app that frustrates and confuses users is a very bad policy.
-Similarly, having faulty or unusable hardware makes the entire foundation upon which your company is built unstable.
+Similarly, having faulty or unusable hardware destabilizes the entire foundation upon which your company is built.

 > A good software provider will always include reporting.